ika-rwth-aachen/ros2_unbag/README.md

 Use it as `ros2 unbag <args>` or in the GUI for a flexible, extensible way to turn bag files into the data you need.

-> [!IMPORTANT]
-> This repository is open-sourced and maintained by the [**Institute for Automotive Engineering (ika) at RWTH Aachen University**](https://www.ika.rwth-aachen.de/).
-> We cover a wide variety of research topics including ROS and ROS 2 tooling within our [*Vehicle Intelligence & Automated Driving*](https://www.ika.rwth-aachen.de/en/competences/fields-of-research/vehicle-intelligence-automated-driving.html) domain.
-> If you would like to learn more about how we can support your automated driving or robotics efforts, feel free to reach out to us!
-> :email: ***opensource@ika.rwth-aachen.de***

 ## Table of Contents

 - [Features](#features)